-In the Democratic Republic of Congo (DRC), the first case of the plague was reported on June 12, 2020 to the health zone of Rethy in which a 12 year old girl was infected.
+In the Democratic Republic of Congo (DRC), the plague has made its appearance multiple times.
+However, the most recent outbreak had its first case reported on June 12, 2020 in the health zone of Rethy in which a 12 year old girl was infected.
 Shortly after being reported, the first patient died and was quickly followed by other members of her community.
 From the middle of June 2020 to the middle of July of the same year, cases began to rise.
 Throughout the DRC, 578 cases were reported while 44 of them resulted in death.
 The plague is an ongoing epidemic that the DRC is attempting to control through various measures.

 Description of the Disease